-Commentators did not identify substantial risks with regards to the potential impact of Conduct Standard during the comment phase.

-The comments received were analysed to understand the anticipated cost and other impacts of implementing the Conduct Standard once it becomes effective.
-This included the extent to which transitional provisions are required in respect of some of the requirements proposed.
+The FSCA acknowledges that there may be instances in which the implementation of the draft Conduct Standard could have a cost implication for banks.
+In recognising this, all stakeholders and commentators are requested to answer the questions set out under Section C of the comment template published with this statement.
+The responses will be analysed to understand the anticipated cost and other impacts of implementing the draft Conduct Standard once it becomes effective.
+This includes the extent to which transitional provisions are required in respect of some of the requirements proposed in the draft Conduct Standard.